wingify/readme-central/docs/SDK Reference/fme-edge-support.md

 next:
   description: ''
 ---
+### Overview

+Modern edge platforms such as Cloudflare Workers, Vercel Edge Functions, and AWS Edge runtimes are optimized for low-latency, short-lived execution.
+While these environments provide excellent performance, they introduce unique challenges for SDK initialization and configuration management.

-The VWO Feature Experimentation (FE) JavaScript SDK is fully compatible with modern edge runtimes, enabling feature flag evaluations, experimentation, and event tracking at globally distributed locations with extremely low latency.
+The VWO Feature Experimentation (FE) JavaScript SDK is fully compatible with edge environments.
+However, to achieve optimal performance and avoid unnecessary network calls, settings management must be handled differently than in traditional long-running servers.

-Supported edge platforms include:
+**Supported edge platforms include:**

 * Cloudflare Workers
 * Vercel Edge Functions